mne-tools/mne-python/doc/advanced_setup.rst

 .. _installing_master:

-Using the development version of MNE-python (latest master)
+Using the development version of MNE-Python (latest master)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-If you want access to the latest features and bugfixes, you can easily switch from the stable version of MNE-python to the current development version.
+If you want access to the latest features and bugfixes, you can easily switch from the stable version of MNE-Python to the current development version.

 .. warning:: In between releases, function and class APIs can change without
              warning.